Cryptography control procedure

 5. Transferring data

 Sensitive information shall only be removed from the University network with adequate protection, in line with the Information Classification Scheme.
-Tools for protecting information are offered by IT & Digital, including built-in encryption in Microsoft Office products, encrypted USB devices, and the use of Egress Switch for email encryption or Criminal Justice Secure Mail (CJSM) for email encryption to secure government and public sector networks.
+Tools for protecting information are offered by IT & Digital, including built-in encryption in Microsoft Office products, encrypted USB devices, and Criminal Justice Secure Mail (CJSM) for email encryption to secure government and public sector networks.
 Further information is available from IT & Digital.

 6. Remote network access